Yul-Choe/personal-budget-spreadsheet/README.md

 # Personal Budget Spreadsheet
-I built my own personal budget on Google Sheets.
+I built my own personal budget on Google Sheets and Apps Script.
 I prioritized intuitiveness, convenience, and simplicity.

+## Background

+## Goal

-# Framework
+## Framework
 There are tons of budget spreadsheets online, some of which look much cleaner than mine.
 However, I wasn't satisfied with any of them because I needed a spreadsheet that reflected the way I manage my money.

-# Interactive Features
+## Interactive Features
-Click and get today's date
+- Clickable cell to get today's date
-Maintenance mode